Turing School of Software & Design is closed

 Students will receive career support through the four modules of the Software Engineering program.
 This support includes resumes, cover letters, job shadowing, and job coaching.
 Graduates will participate in small-group job coaching sessions, where they can work with peers and staff to build and execute their job search strategy.
 Alumni are allowed to participate in these sessions for as long as it takes them to find a tech role.
 Alumni who are on the job hunt for their second or third role after graduating are also welcome to reach out to Turing School for job support.

-221 Turing School of Software & Design Reviews
+221 alumni reviews of Turing School of Software & Design

 Instructors